Bai-Li-2018/Species_Distribution_Modeling_Tutorial/README.md

 2. Downlad [Rstudio](https://rstudio.com/products/rstudio/download/#download).

-3. You can download (green clone or download button) this repositority (input data and code) directly to your computer.
+3. You can download (green clone or download zip button) this repositority directly to your computer.

+4. The input data, code, output, and figure are saved in different folders.